William W. Mitchell Sr.

 William Wesley Mitchell Sr. (October 10, 1880 - April 30, 1969) was an American politician and businessman.

 Born in Vienna, Illinois, Mitchell moved to Arizona Territory in 1910.
 He was publisher of the Mesa Free Press and was in the land development business.
 He served in the Arizona House of Representatives from 1937 to 1958, representing the Maricopa=11 (Phoenix) district and Maricopa-05 (Tempe) district.
 He died in Tempe, Arizona.
+His grandson was the former U.S. representative Harry Mitchell.